Secondhand Smoke Ups Heart Disease in Unique Group of Female Nonsmokers – Amish Women

 Also unique, cigars and pipes represent the predominant forms of tobacco smoked by the Amish.
 Reed says these smoking products produce more noxious secondhand smoke than cigarettes.
 Smoking in the group as a whole is fairly modest – 34 percent of men in the study said they had ever smoked.
 Just two women in the group reported ever smoking.

 The researchers employed a novel method to track exposure to secondhand smoke.
 “We first asked people their own personal smoking habits, and then, because we know exactly how all the Amish are related to each other, we were able to look at the family tree and extrapolate who had been exposed,” explains Reed.
-“We knew if Mr. X says he smoked, we can extrapolate from that that his family was exposed.”
+“We knew if Mr. X says he smoked, we can extrapolate from that his family was exposed.”

 According to Reed, this approach has never been taken before in studies of smoking and it avoids a problem that can affect this type of research, called recall bias.
 “Sometimes people with poor health are more inclined to think harder about past exposures, which lead to misleading results.
 Our study avoids that possibility,” Reed says.